chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Enhancing LoRA Model Serving Capacity via Adaptive Operator Scheduling for Multi-Tenancy on GPU](https://ieeexplore.ieee.org/abstract/document/10721583): optimize SGMV kernels
 - [ ] [V-LoRA: An Efficient and Flexible System Boosts Vision Applications with LoRA LMM](https://arxiv.org/abs/2411.00915): LoRA for vision models, and optimize LoRA kernels
 - [ ] [Efficient Multi-task LLM Quantization and Serving for Multiple LoRA Adapters](https://openreview.net/forum?id=HfpV6u0kbX): facilitates the sharing of a single quantized model for multiple LoRA adapters, accepted by NIPS'24
+- [ ] [Comparative Analysis and Optimization of LoRA Adapter Co-serving for Large Language Models](https://dl.acm.org/doi/abs/10.1145/3704440.3704777): more like a survey for LoRA serving

 -------------------------------------
 For LoRA but not serving